Hiring Process for International Students

 - Proof of Employment - Social Security Work Verification Letter.

 - Form I-9 - All employees must file a properly completed Form I-9.
-This form can be completed at the Shared Services Center located in the Administration Building, Room 192, prior to the first day of work.
-To assist in preparing your students, review the appropriate documents needed as indicated on the Shared Services Center webpage.
+This form can be completed in room 143 of the Administration Building prior to the first day of work.
+To assist in preparing your students, review the appropriate documents needed as indicated on the Shared Services Center.

 - Form W-4 - Students will be required to complete their payroll direct deposit forms and their Form W-4 at the Finance office.